9 Techniques for Developing New Ideas for Your Clients

 Big-picture thinking starts when you understand your client’s goals, get the total picture around those goals, and identify the critical issues or variables that may affect your client’s achievement of them.

 Big-picture thinking starts when you understand your client’s goals, get the total picture around those goals, and identify the critical issues or variables that may affect your client’s achievement of them.
-Click To Tweet
+Share on XThen, you need to develop specific ideas to help your client achieve their aspirations and grow their business.

 Here are nine techniques for creating those new ideas and perspectives: